chapel-lang/chapel/doc/rst/technotes/localeModels.rst

 Performance when using the NUMA locale model is currently somewhat hit-or-miss.

-Development in the 1.15 release improved NUMA-oriented array locality by providing for breaking the data storage for arrays into multiple blocks and distributing those blocks across NUMA domains.
-Based on the internal term for array data storage, these are called *multi-ddata* arrays.
-Although such multiple data blocks are only actually created for large arrays (2 MiB or more), the performance impacts affect all arrays when the NUMA locale model is used.

-This work caused large performance degradations in some cases but improved performance greatly in others.
+Development in the 1.15 release improved array data locality in the NUMA locale model by adding the ability to split array data storage into blocks and distribute those blocks across NUMA domains.
+Based on the internal term for array data storage, such arrays are called *multi-ddata* arrays.
+Although only large arrays (2 MiB or more) can have multiple data blocks, the array addressing code to support them is always present when the NUMA locale model is used.
+This code has turned out to cause large performance degradations in some cases, but it has also improved performance quite a bit in others.

 On the downside, array access in the NUMA locale model in 1.15 is much slower when the program iterates over an array's domain or the domain's